-14.4.5 Procedures

-14.4.5.1 Local Informal Processes
+- 14.42.5 Procedures - 14.42.5.1 Local VIU Informal Processes

-The Parties agree that the local parties where mutually agreeable, may first attempt to use local policies or processes to resolve complaints of harassment and sexual harassment prior to accessing the following procedures in Article 14.4.5.3 Mediation and 14.4.5.4 Investigation.
+Where Tthe Pparties agree that the local parties where are mutually agreeable, they may first attempt to use local VIU policies or processes to resolve complaints of harassment and sexual harassment prior to accessing the following procedures in Article 14.42.5.3 Mediation and 14.42.5.4 Investigation.

-14.4.5.2 Right to Legal Counsel
+14.42.5.2 Right to Legal Counsel

-The union is the exclusive bargaining agent for the bargaining unit employee and as such has the exclusive right to represent the employee in all matters pertaining to his/her terms and conditions of employment, including matters that may lead to discipline by the employer.
-An individual bargaining unit employee has no right to be represented by legal counsel during an Article 14.4 investigation involving an allegation of harassment.
+The union is the exclusive bargaining agent for the bargaining unit employee and as such has the exclusive right to represent the employee in all matters pertaining to his/her their terms and conditions of employment, including matters that may lead to discipline by the employer.
+An individual bargaining unit employee has no right to be represented by legal counsel during an Article 14.42 investigation involving an allegation of harassment.

-14.4.5.3 Mediation
+14.42.5.3 Mediation

-When a complaint is received by the employer involving an individual covered by this collective agreement, the local parties will initiate a mediation procedure at the bargaining unit level.
+When a complaint is received by the employer involving an individual covered by this collective agreement, the local parties will may initiate a mediation procedure at the bargaining unit level.
 The mediation process is the recommended avenue of resolution.